Gone are the days when Ninja only manufactures small blenders.

 If you have a large family, this blender will be a great tool to have inside the kitchen because of the large 72-ounce container.
 It uses BPA-free plastic, and you can make hot soup with it thanks to the vented lid.

 This container is dishwasher safe which gives you more options on how to clean it.
 Remember to put it on the top rack.

 Smart Vessel Recognition

-The Ninja Chef series has this feature they call the “Smart Vessel Recognition” that automatically recognizes if you put the 72 ounce pitcher or single-serve cup.
+The Ninja Chef series has this feature they call the “Smart Vessel Recognition” that automatically recognizes if you put the 72-ounce pitcher or single-serve cup.

-This eliminates any guesswork since the motor automatically adjusts the speed setting to suit a particular container.
+It eliminates any guesswork since the motor automatically adjusts the speed setting to suit a particular container.